Rep. Phillips' subcommittee debates minimum wage hike

-The Minnesota Democrat led the two-hour hearing that featured John Puckett, the owner of St. Paul-based Punch Pizza and founder of Caribou Coffee.
+The Democrat led the two-hour hearing that featured John Puckett, the owner of St. Paul-based Punch Pizza and a founder of Caribou Coffee, who said the average pay at Punch already is $15, and stories about other Minnesota businesses.

 Also serving on the panel, Democratic Rep. Angie Craig and Republican Rep. Jim Hagedorn discussed one of the most controversial pieces of the $1.9 trillion COVID-19 relief bill supported by President Joe Biden and making its way through Congress.
+They heard similar arguments to the ones heard in Minneapolis and St. Paul over the past few years.

+Phillips summed up the dilemma facing federal lawmakers by citing a study by the nonpartisan Congressional Budget Office (CBO).
+It showed that a $15-an-hour minimum wage would raise pay for 27 million Americans and lift 1 million of them out of poverty.

+But the study also showed that the wage increase could cost 1.4 million jobs and the loss of some small businesses.

 The current federal minimum wage is $7.25 an hour.
 It has not changed since 2007.

-Supporters of the relief bill's phased-in minimum wage increase to $15 per hour by 2025, including Craig, say the raise will lift people out of poverty as an economic stimulus should.
+Supporters of the relief bill's phased-in minimum wage increase to $15 per hour by 2025, including Craig, said the raise would lift people out of poverty as an economic stimulus should.

 Phillips said he believed in "a standard of living under which no American should fall."
 He said a person making $15,080 a year under the current federal minimum wage "cannot make the rent or pay for food."